 (Study notes for JOUR 3280: here’s a Keynote slideshow on Video Aesthetics.
 It deals with focus, framing and other elements of the Video Aesthetics assignment)

 Now let’s see some professional examples of shot composition for interviews and b-roll.

-Narrated PKG: Here’s a story about adaptive sports, which aired on WXIA-TV in Atlanta .
+Here’s another story.
+This one is about adaptive sports, which aired on WXIA-TV in Atlanta a few years ago.
 Watch it several times.
 Pay attention to the visual elements and shot composition.
 Then watch it again and focus on the audio elements.
 By the way, this was produced by a solo video journalist.
 The reporter shot, wrote and edited the story.

 Nat PKG (short for “natural sound PKG”): Here’s a story from WNBC-TV in New York City.
 This does not have a reporter’s narration track.
 The characters tell the story in their own words, through their soundbites.
 This style is more like a mini documentary.
 Take note of the b-roll sequences of the guitar player.
 And listen closely to the nat sound — note how it is used to establish the location and punctuate each scene.
 This story was shot and edited within 48 hours.